Skip to content

 Sometime between 1957 and 1974, a new four-lane divided highway linking Lampang and Chiang Mai, and eventually designated Thai Route 11, was constructed.
 Quite coincidentally, it was routed across the south portion of the old WWII Lamphun runway.
 The design for the road included a “highway strip”:

 . . . a section of a highway or motorway that is specially built to allow landing of (mostly) military aircraft and to serve as a military airbase.
-These were built to allow military aircraft to operate even if their airbases, the most vulnerable targets in any war, are destroyed.1
+These were built to allow military aircraft to operate even if their airbases, the most vulnerable targets in any war, are destroyed.2

 It was probably considered a reasonable and necessary precaution in Thailand since the kingdom bordered the former French Indo-China during the US’s relatively uncontained Vietnam War.
 And again purely by chance, the section designated as a highway strip, appears to have coincided, or nearly so, with the old WWII Lamphun runway; but it seems not to have been related to the runway which existed there during WWII.
 It was named “Ban Pa Sed Highway Strip”.

 However, the 1974 US Defense Mapping Agency map of the area shows both the new road north and an airstrip titled, “BAN PA SED HIGHWAY STRIP”.
+However, no “Ban Pa Sed” (Pa Sed Village) has been found (but local place names on the TPC are known to be notably flawed).

-Apparently the relatively flat river valley in which Lamphun lies makes it attractive for establishing airstrips.
+CURRENT AIR FACILITIES: Apparently the relatively flat river valley in which Lamphun lies makes it attractive for establishing airstrips.
 For “record purposes”, since the area seemed / seems so active in that respect, the following summarizes that activity.

 An ultra-light facility, M J, has since been established just northeast of Lamphun town.

-(progressing from north to south)5
+(progressing from north to south)8

 Name